 By the numbers

-Since 2008, the Alto Mayo REDD+ project has generated over 6.2 million tons of emissions reductions — the equivalent of taking 1.3 million cars off the road for one year.
+Since 2008, the Alto Mayo REDD+ project has generated more than 8.4 million metric tons of emissions reductions — the equivalent of taking 150,000 cars off the road each year.

 In addition to its work to conserve nature, Disney is helping kids develop lifelong conservation values.
 The Company brings the magic of the natural world to families through engaging programs that inspire conservation action, experiences in places like Disney’s Animal Kingdom — which reflects the Company’s dedication to wildlife — and entertaining storytelling, like the 2015 Disneynature feature film “Monkey Kingdom.”
 For every ticket sold during opening week, Disneynature made a contribution through the Disney Conservation Fund to Conservation International.
 The funds helped support Conservation International programs in Indonesia, Cambodia and Sri Lanka that protect monkeys and other endangered species — and also restore forest areas that help provide fresh water to tens of millions of people.

 Learn more about the rarest otter in the world, the hairy-nosed otter, and see the only known hairy-nosed otter in captivity.
 These important animals were thought be extinct until just recently!
 They are an apex (top) predator in the Tonle Sap lake in Cambodia.
 That means that they help maintain healthy fish populations for the millions of Cambodians who depend on the fish for protein.
 Conservation International is working to protect this vital species and improve the lives of Cambodians through education and monitoring on the lake, as well as supporting the Phnom Tamao Zoological Park and Wildlife Rescue Center where this otter now lives. http://www.conservation.org Follow CI on Twitter: http://www.twitter.com/ConservationOrg Follow CI on Facebook: https://www.facebook.com/conservation.intl